Firekast-io/firekast-docs/source/includes/_basics.md

 Please refer to our [sample app repository](#sample-apps) history for sample code using `clientKey` and `applicationId`.

-We recommend that you upgrade regularly to the [latest SDK version](#release-notes), as we keep adding new features based on your feedback.
+We recommend that you upgrade regularly to the [latest SDK version](#release-notes), as we keep adding new features based on your feedbacks.

-## Simultaneous streamers
+## Simultaneous Streamers

 As soon as a streamer creates a live stream, it starts counting in your app's simultaneous streamer count until the live session is done.
 Both `waiting` and `live` [stream states](#state) are counted when it comes to your app's subscription plan.